strapi/documentation/docs/developer-docs/latest/development/plugins/graphql.md

       restaurants: {
         description: 'Return a list of restaurants', // Add a description to the query.
         deprecated:
-          'This query should not be used anymore.
+          'This query should not be used any more.
 Please consider using restaurantsByChef instead.', // Deprecate the query and explain the reason why.
       },
     },
     Mutation: {